 Consequences of Overstaying a U.S. Visa or I-94

-Exactly When Does Your Period of Authorized Stay End?
+First, Exactly When Does Your Period of Authorized Stay End?

-Your period of authorized stay in the U.S. is the amount of time you are allowed to remain in the country.
+Your period of authorized stay in the United States is the amount of time you are allowed to remain in the country.
 As mentioned, it is normally found on your I-94 document.
 At one time, I-94s were issued on paper cards, but they are now, in most cases, accessible via the I-94 page of the U.S. Customs and Border Protection (CBP) website.

-Depending on the type of visa you have and its terms, you might be able to extend your stay.
+Depending on the type of visa you have and its terms, you might be able to extend your stay past the date originally permitted.
 For example, if you are in the U.S. for a job, and your employer wants to continue hiring you, and extensions are allowed on your visa, you could apply for one.
+Extension applications must be submitted to U.S. Citizenship and Immigration Services (USCIS) before the expiration of your period of authorized stay.
+In most cases, extensions are requested by filing USCIS Form I-539.

 What if you file for an extension but USCIS waits to approve it until after the end date of your period of authorized stay?
 This is not an unlikely scenario; USCIS is often backed up with applications.
 If you filed your extension application on time (before your authorized stay period ran out), and USCIS eventually approves it, your period of stay will automatically be extended from the previous end date.
 This happens regardless of whether USCIS approves the extension before or after the end date.
 This way, you don't end up with any gaps in your period of authorized stay.